Strigidae: Morphology

 Owls are also able to rotate their heads by as much as 270 degrees in either direction without damaging the blood vessels in their necks and heads, and without disrupting blood flow to their brains.
 Researchers have found four major biological adaptations that allow for this unique capability.
 First, in the neck there is a major artery, called the vertebral artery, that feeds the brain.
 This artery passes through bony holes in the vertebra.
-These bony holes are ten times larger in diameter than the artery that passes through them (extra space in the transverse foramina).
-This creates cushiony air pockets that allow for more movement of the artery when twisted.
-12 of the 14 cervical vertebrae in the owl's neck have this adaptation.
+These bony holes are ten times larger in diameter than the artery that passes through them (extra space in the transverse foramina) which creates air pockets that allow for more movement of the artery when twisted.
+Twelve of the fourteen cervical vertebrae in the owl's neck have this adaptation.
 This vertebral artery also enters the neck higher up than it does in other birds.
 Instead of going in at the 14th cervical vertebrae, it enters in at the 12th cervical vertebrae.
 Finally, the small vessel connection between the carotid and the vertebral arteries allow the exchanging of blood between two blood vessels.
 These cross connections allow for uninterrupted blood flow to the brain.
 This means that even if one route is blocked during extreme head rotations, another route can continue blood circulation to the brain.

 Several owl species also have fluorescent pigments called porphyrins under their wings.
 A large group of pigments defined by nitrogen-containing pyrole rings, including chlorophyll and heme (in animal blood), make up the porphyrins.
 Other bird species will use porphyrins to pigment eggshells in the oviduct.
 Owl species, however, use porphyrins as a pigment in their plumage.
 Porphyrins are most prevalent in new feathers and are easily destroyed by sunlight.
 Porphyrin pigments in feathers fluoresce under UV light, allowing biologists to more accurately classify the age of owls.
 The relative ages of the feathers are differentiated by the intensity of fluorescence that they emit when the primaries and secondaries are exposed to black light.
 This method helps to detect the subtle differences between third and fourth generation feathers, whereas looking at wear and color makes age determination difficult.